 You can also subscribe on iTunes!

 I sat down with Philly Cheesesteak King Tony Luke Jr and had a great chat!
-We covered everything form cheesesteaks in Bahrain to Pizza in Dallas to high school in the 70’s.
+We covered everything from cheesesteaks in Bahrain to Pizza in Dallas to high school in the 70’s.
 He was a great interview and a super nice guy to boot!

 Check it out here!